xoocoon/hp-15-ew0xxx-snd-fix/README.md

 The `dkms` command might yield readelf error messages, but these can be ignored, obviously.

 ## Tweaking it for your distro and model
-The main reason why the script only works on Debian-based distros is the usage of the apt package manager.
+The main reason why the script only works on Debian-based Linux distros and Arch Linux is the usage of the OS-specific package managers.
 You might want to replace the apt calls with the package manager of your distro and adjust the package names.
 Pull requests to make the scripts more versatile are highly appreciated!

 Furthermore, to provide a patch for your model, you need its audio subsystem ID, i.e. 0x103c for the manufacturer HP and another 4 hex digits for the actual subsystem.
 The latter is 0x8a29 in my case.
 You can find it out with the following command:
 ```